 - Exercise: You don’t need me to tell you that this is an integral part of being healthy and warding off diseases.
 Just do it!

 - Stress Support Supplements: There’s nothing wrong with a stress support supplement to help keep your hormones in check.
 For some people who might be a bit more high strung or tense, this just may help do the trick.

 5. Natural Topicals for Eczema Symptoms

 There are many natural remedies to help ease the itching, redness, dry and flaky symptoms that go along with eczema.
 Though most of these are topical, whatever you put on your skin does penetrate through to your bloodstream so, in a sense, it works internally as well.
 That’s just another good reason why not to use cortisone or steroid cream!
 To make it simple, here’s a list of things that may work well for you or your child.
 I’ve linked them all so you can click to read the descriptions, ingredients, and reviews.

 - Grandma Lye’s Soap: Natural Healthy Concepts has many customers that love Grandma Lye’s Soap for eczema or psoriasis symptoms.
-It may ease discomfort of dry, itchy skin, psoriasis, eczema or acne with daily use.
+It may ease the discomfort of dry, itchy skin, psoriasis, eczema or acne with daily use.

 - Essential Oils: Oils with skin cell rejuvenating properties like neroli, rose otto and lavender, chamomile and yarrow are the most effective for soothing and reducing skin inflammation.
 At least one should be included in your blend and only a small amount of chamomile or yarrow is needed.
 For example, you could mix two drops of lavender, one drop of neroli and one drop of chamomile or yarrow.
 Be sure to mix with a carrier oil like almond or jojoba.